drago-ex/commerce/readme.md

 /**
  * Handles the 'delivery' action.
- * Redirects to the default page if the cart is empty and current action is not 'default'.
+ * Redirects to the products page if the cart is empty and current action is not 'products'.
  */
 public function actionDelivery(): void
 {